Friction is the force resisting the relative motion of solid surfaces, fluid layers, and material elements sliding

 All real fluids offer some resistance to shearing and therefore are viscous.
 It is helpful to use the concept of an inviscid fluid or an ideal fluid that offers no resistance to shearing and so is not viscous.

 Examples of Fluid Friction

 - If there is a wet surface between two thin glass plates, you will notice that plates get stuck and the bottom plate doesn’t fall when you hold only the top one.

-- When any object is dropped in a fluid, the extent of splash is depended on the fluid friction of that particular fluid.
+- When any object is dropped in a fluid, the extent of the splash is depended on the fluid friction of that particular fluid.

 - You find lighter dust particles move fast on the surface of a flowing river.
 This is due to the high-velocity gradient at the top layer of water due to lower dynamic fluid friction at that layer.